 Peptide synthesis, also known as peptide chain synthesis, is a solid-phase synthesis sequence generally from the C-terminus (carboxy-terminus) to the N-terminus (amino-terminus).
-In the past, peptide synthesis was carried out in solution called liquid-phase synthesis.
+In the past, peptide synthesis was carried out in a solution called liquid-phase synthesis.
 Peptide synthesis is mainly divided into two pathways: chemical synthesis of peptides and biosynthesis of peptides.
 Polypeptide synthesis is how to connect various amino acid units according to the amino acid sequence and connection method of natural products.
+As one of the leading peptide synthesis suppliers, we provide detailed information for customers.

 Certain automated microarray scanners, such as the VERSA110, include four SBS platform positions to support more important studies.